Elections in Norway

 Norway elects its legislature on a national level.
 The parliament, the Storting (or Stortinget by Norwegian grammar), has 169 members elected for a four-year term (during which it may not be dissolved) by a form of proportional representation in multi-seat constituencies.

-Norway has a multi-party system, with numerous parties in which no one party often has a chance of gaining power alone, and parties must work with each other to form coalition governments or minority cabinets.
+Norway has a multi-party system, with numerous parties in which no one party tends to have a chance of gaining power alone, and parties must work with each other to form coalition governments or minority cabinets.

 In Norway, elections are held every second year, alternating between elections for the Parliament and local elections, both of which are held every four years.

 Suffrage is universal from the year a person turns 18 years old, even if the person turns 18 later in the year the election is held.
 Only Norwegian citizens can vote in the Parliamentary elections, but foreigners who have lived in Norway for three years continuously can vote in the local elections.
 Women's suffrage was adopted in 1913.

 The last elections were the 2023 local elections on 11 September.
 The last parliamentary election was the 2025 parliamentary election, on 8 September.